 Find out who to talk to about money and what you are entitled to.

-The comic strip about 'Sid can so Sid will' comes from the following short video about Learning to use money, made by Wiltshire Centre For Independent Living (opens new window) with one of their Young Pioneers families, discussing their experience.
+Watch: Learning to use money (opens new window) The comic strip about 'Sid can so Sid will' comes from the following short video about Learning to use money, made by Wiltshire Centre for Independent Living with one of their Young Pioneers families, discussing their experience.

 Sudden changes to the income of a family can add pressures which impact on your wellbeing.
 Working out a budget is a really good way to keep on top of your finances.
 It allows you to work out if you have enough money to do the things you need or would like to do.
 You can find more information on budgeting on this Citizens Advice: Work out your budget (opens new window) page.